 The sunrise during the equinox, when it rises to the east, is said to be particularly spectacular from this spot.
 A post aligns with the front of Monks Mound and the massive structure looks like it "gives birth" to the sun, according to a modern account recorded on the Cahokia Mounds state historic site website.

-Mound 72 is a 10-foot (3-meter) high structure located less than a half-mile south of Monks Mound.
+Mound 72 is a 10-foot-high (3 m) structure located less than a half-mile south of Monks Mound.
 It dates between 1050 and 1150 and holds the remains of 272 people, many of them sacrificed — the largest number of sacrificial victims ever found north of Mexico.

 In another episode of sacrifice, 52 malnourished women between the ages of 18 and 23 appear to have been sacrificed at the same time, along with a woman in her 30s.
 It's not known why these women were sacrificed.
 A study of the teeth of the women indicates that many of them are from the local area, suggesting that they were not captured during a war.

 Cahokia supported a rich variety of art and cultural activities.
 Among them are stones used for a once wildly popular game called "Chunkey."

 Archaeologists cannot be certain what the exact rules were at the time Cahokia thrived.
-Accounts of the game in the 18th and 19th century tell of a stone disc, called a “chunkey stone,” that would be rolled on a playing field with people throwing giant sticks, larger than themselves, at it, trying to land them as close to the stone as possible.
+Accounts of the game in the 18th and 19th century tell of a stone disc, called a "chunkey stone," that would be rolled on a playing field with people throwing giant sticks, larger than themselves, at it, trying to land them as close to the stone as possible.
 Points would be given depending on how close they came.
 Gambling on the outcome of this game was common, according to writers who lived in the 18th and 19th centuries.